perofficial/perofficial/README.md

 I'm a **Data Scientist** and **Digital Marketer** with a background that bridges **technology and business acumen**.

-I studied **Computer Science at the University of Camerino**, building strong technical foundations, and later pursued **Digital Marketing at the University of Modena and Reggio Emilia** to deepen the strategic and business side of data.
+I started my studies in **Computer Science at the University of Camerino**, building strong technical foundations, and later pursued **Digital Marketing at the University of Modena and Reggio Emilia** to deepen the strategic and business side of data.

 During my studies I gained international experience at: